justmurty/auto_refresh/README.md

 # Auto Refresh & Click Extension

-A Chrome and Edge extension that automatically refreshes tabs at custom intervals and clicks elements on a page at specified coordinates.
+A Chrome and Edge extension that automatically refreshes tabs at custom intervals, clicks elements on a page at specified coordinates, and prevents the computer from going to sleep with the "Keep Awake" feature.

 ## Features